Author: Abhinav Shet

 Created an account in the AWS_US_EAST_2 region.

-Under this account created a database to be replicated with the name “EMP_details” and created a table “EMP” and loaded with some data.
+Under this account created a database to be replicated with the name “EMP_details” and created a table “EMP” and loaded it with some data.

 Create database EMP_details;